 Table of Contents

-Rice to Use for this Vegetable Rice Dish
+Rice to Use for this Vegetable Rice Recipe

 For the vegetables, you basically want a large variety, but which veggies you choose is entirely up to you or to your household stock.